 Spirit-beings Can Die

-Can spiritual beings die?
+Can spirit-beings die?
 Yes, spirit-beings are subject to death under certain conditions.
 God the Father has ultimate power and authority over all that he has caused to be created, including evil spirits.
-However, evil spirits want us to believe that they are immortal beings that will live forever.
+However, evil spirits want us to believe that they are immortal beings which will live forever.
 Nevertheless, they are not immortal; they are only eternal.